smboyce/smboyce.github.io/_posts/2015-7-22-android-weary.md

 title: A month with Android Wear
 ---

 Wearables feel like the future but after a month with an Android watch am I convinced?
-Not really.

 ## My watch